ronaldkonjer/email/README.md

 To compile your assets during development, run `grunt` in the command line.
 This will do the following:

 * Compile the Sass files within the `/sass/` folder and render them in the `/css/` folder.
+* Compile the Jade files to HTML in the '/temp/' directory
 * Create a `/dist/` directory (or empty it if it's already there).
 * Copy all images in `/img/` to `/dist/img/`.
 * Render each of the files with corresponding EJS templates and partials, if used.
 The files are placed in `/dist/`.